cpetta/sandpaper/README.md

 # Cpetta's GulpDev
-The purpose of this project is to automate the setup and updating of gulp, npm, and other tools which are helpful in the development process
+The purpose of this project is to automate the setup and updating of gulp, npm, and other tools, which are helpful in the development process

-For your own safety and security it is **highly recomended** that you review any scripts before running them.
+For your own safety and security it is **highly recommended** that you review any scripts before running them.
-Feedback on things that don't work correctly or un When setup.bat is run it will install chocolaty.
-Chocolaty will
+When setup.bat is run it will install chocolaty.
+Chocolaty will install a whole bunch of software
+* NotepadPlusPlus
+* bitnami-xampp
+* Firefox
+* Google Chrome
+* Git
+* NodeJS
+* FileZilla

+In my experience, reinstalling applications has not caused me to lose my settings and customizations, but that is no guarantee that you will not if you do the same.
+Feedback on things that do not work correctly or suggestions are welcome.

 # Installation
-1. run setup.bat (double click, or from commandline)
+1. Run setup.bat (double click, or from command line)

 # Basic Workflow.
-1. develop a website.
+1. Develop a website.
-2. copy the website and all files/folders into the dev folder
+2. Copy the website and all files/folders into the dev folder
 3. Open command prompt in this location using the steps outlined above.
 4. Run one of the tasks outlined below by typing "gulp [taskname]" replacing [taskname] with the task you want to run.